 Protect All Treatment.
 After using the Protect All Cleaner at home or at a water-accessible location, the Protect All Treatment will help extend the life of your roof.
 Plus, it’s easy to use.
 Just clean off your roof, let it dry, then apply thoroughly in a small spot.
 Use a clean sponge mop to spread it around evenly and allow it to dry completely.
 It will take at least 24 hours to completely cure, but one treatment lasts from three to six months!Caution: don’t apply this treatment when it’s hot outside, as it will dry quicker than it should.

 More questions?
-Contact your local Fraserway RV team today!
+Visit your local Fraserway RV Parts & Camping Store today!